keu/docs/software_versioned_docs/version-0.26/install-gcp-standard.md

 Depending on your organization, you may receive either a globally trusted certificate or a certificate from a private CA. The certificate from your private CA may include a domain certificate, a root certificate, and/or intermediate certificates, all of which need to be in proper certificate order.
 To verify certificate order, follow the guidelines below.

-#### Verify certificate order (private CA only)
+#### Confirm certificate chain order

-To confirm that your certificate has the proper certificate order, first run the following command using the `openssl` CLI:
+If your organization is using a private certificate authority, you'll need to confirm that your certificate chain is ordered correctly.
+To determine your certificate chain order, run the following command using the `openssl` CLI:

 ```sh
 openssl crl2pkcs7 -nocrl -certfile <your-certificate-filepath> | openssl pkcs7 -print_certs -noout
 ```

-This command will generate a report of all certificates included.
-Verify that the order of these certificates is as follows:
+The command generates a report of all certificates.
+Verify the order of the certificates is as follows:

-1. Domain
+- Domain
-2. Intermediate (optional)
+- Intermediate (optional)
-3. Root
+- Root

-If the order of all certificates is correct, proceed to the next step.
+If the certificate order is correct, proceed to step 5.

 ## Step 5: Create a Kubernetes TLS Secret